kendoctor/subjects/php_basics/create-your-own-dictionary.md

         * If successfully added, when return back, show successful tips
         * Otherwise, show failure tips
     * If input nothing, it will return back to main menu.

+According to the analysis,

+* Define functions without implementation.
+* Scratch the outlines of program.
+* Write comments when needed

+> In the first phase, emphasize to guarantee the main logic of program is right.

 ```php
 <?php